yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_text.md

 ## Synopsis

-`TEXT` data type is used to specify data of a string of unicode characters.
+Use the `TEXT` data type to specify data of a string of Unicode characters.

 ## Syntax